Climbing hold: Pinches

 Pinches are holds that have two opposing faces which must be pinched (usually by the entire hand, with fingers on one side and the thumb on the other) to grip.
 Technically, any hold in which the use of the thumb in opposition improves the hold's positivity is a pinch.
 Pinches require significant hand strength to use, and are usually used on more challenging routes and boulder problems.

 Edges

 Edges vary in size and angle.
 The best way to grip an edge varies in all ways to grip a hold, from open hand grip, to flex grip, and closed hand grip (which is more commonly referred to as crimping).
 Crimping is when an individual places their thumb over their pointer finger.
-It is often used as the way to refer to an edge as a "crimp", and there are many ways to better describe an edge- microcrimper (smallest), slopey crimper, big crimper, bad crimper, good crimper, Fred Nicole crimper (microcrimper), juggy crimper.
+It is often used as the way to refer to an edge as a "crimp", and there are many ways to better describe an edge- microcrimper (smallest), slopy crimper, big crimper, bad crimper, good crimper, Fred Nicole crimper (microcrimper), juggy crimper.